Effective starting: May 25, 2018

 Leesman Ltd (company number 07202869 (“Leesman”, “we”, “us” or “our”) is committed to protecting your privacy and providing you with a safe and secure user experience as our client or on our website.

-For the purpose of this policy the controller of personal data is Leesman and our contact details are set out in the Contact section at the end of this Privacy.
+For the purpose of this policy, Leesman is the controller of non-survey related personal data and the processor of survey related data.
+Contact details are set out in the Contact section at the end of this Privacy Notice.
+Additional DPA requirements related to survey data are laid out in the local language links at the bottom of the notice.

 Right to Object: